aaria-tm/aiassistant/README.md

 # aiassistant
-# Aira – AI Personal Assistant
+# Aira: AI Personal Assistant

 Aira is a responsive, AI-inspired personal assistant web app that helps users manage daily routines, tasks, mood, and productivity.
 It adapts schedules based on wake-up time and energy levels, creating a more personalized planning experience.